Skip to content

 Distribution

 Each widget scaffolded by mountly init ships two ESM entries.
-The choice between them lives in the host’s import map — the widget source is the same.
+The host’s import map picks between them, and the widget source stays the same.

 Bundles your component, the adapter, and the framework.
 Drop into any page; no host setup required.